-stem/stromal cells and bioactive matrix (extracellular matrix and peri-adventitial cells) and their secretory abilities to impact healing and graft sites.
-This secretory action is considered of greater importance than the undesignated cell populations within the tSVF [30, 31].
+How the cSVF factually works is under intense study at this time.
+At first, the thought that the cellular components were the most important (like the incorrect belief that autologous fat grafting relied on the presence of mature adipocytes) have proven to not be correct.
+In fact, it now believed that the actual graft successes are a result of the stem/stromal cells and bioactive matrix (Extracellular Matrix & Peri-adventitial Cells) and their secretory abilities to impact healing and graft sites.
+This secretory action is considered of greater importance than the undesignated cell populations within the tSVF [30].

 The importance of this understanding has led to appreciation of the paracrine capabilities via exosomes and microvesicles, and their roles in transferring signals via mitochondrial RNA (miRNA) and messenger RNA (mRNA).
-It is now believed that the exchange of these elements is the means of communication and stimulation of nuclear change leading to the proliferative and trophic effects to guide the differentiation for cell activities or secretions in specific sites.
-There are currently important studies utilizing both autologous and non-autologous exosomes and microvesicles as an important contribution to the activation and guidance of cells to respond [32] (Figs. 5.26 and 5.27).
+It is now believed that the exchanges of these elements are the means of communication and stimulation of nuclear change leading to the proliferative and trophic effects to guide the differentiation for cell activities or secretions in specific sites.
+There is currently important studies utilizing both autologous and non-autologous exosomes and microvesicles as an important contribution to the activation and guidance of cells to respond (Figures 26 and 27) [31,32].